 Dr. Mildred Jefferson (April 4, 1926 to October 15th, 2010) should never be forgotten.
 Though history books may never contain her name, her deep Christian faith inspired her as a physician and a defender of human life.
 Her compassion in the form of medical and prolife accomplishments are history-making.

 Growing up in the Jim Crow south, Dr. Jefferson refused to be a victim.
 She knew, first hand, the evil of racism, the oppression of sexism and elitism, and the dehumanizing pseudoscience of eugenics.
 But she rose above it all.
 In 1947, she was admitted to Harvard Medical School, and in 1951 became the first black woman to graduate from the school.
+She was also the first women to become a general surgeon at Boston University Medical Center.
 And her journey had just begun.

 “I became a physician in order to help save lives.
 I am at once a physician, a citizen, and a woman, and I am not willing to stand aside and allow the concept of expendable human lives to turn this great land of ours into just another exclusive reservation where only the perfect, the privileged, and the planned have the right to live,” Dr. Jefferson explains in a 1978 video from the National Right to Life Committee (embedded at the bottom of this article).